 - 8.1 The Combined Authority supports and encourages the use of social media.
 Social media has become an every-day communications tool for Members and the people they represent, and the potential for using social media is huge.
-Social media allows you to be innovative and responsive as well as providing links to useful sources of information or sign-posting to other organisations. - 8.2 Social Media use must be in line with the Combined Authority's Social Media Protocol [currently in development] - 8.3 The Communications Team can provide useful assistance and guidance on the use of social media for both Members and Officers.
+Social media allows you to be innovative and responsive as well as providing links to useful sources of information or sign-posting to other organisations. - 8.2 Social Media use must be in line with the Combined Authority's Member Code of Conduct and Employee Code of Conduct, a Social Media Protocol is currently in development to provide more distinct guidance. - 8.3 The Communications Team can provide useful assistance and guidance on the use of social media for both Members and Officers.